-We think it’s time Brown moved to playing online blackjack instead.
+We think it’s time Brown moved to play online blackjack instead.

-‘Weezy’ himself managed to get banned from the Wynn Casino and hotel in Las Vegas, which didn’t stop his close friend Drake from hosting a party there.
+Lil’ Wayne managed to get banned from the Wynn Casino and hotel in Las Vegas.

-We’ve saved the best ‘celebrity’ for last: and yes, you did read that correctly – Paris Hilton – heiress, DJ, ‘singer’ etc. – was banned from a casino which proudly displays the Hilton name above the door.
+We’ve saved the best ‘celebrity’ for last: and yes, you did read that correctly – Paris Hilton – heiress, DJ, ‘singer’, socialite – was banned from a casino which proudly displays the Hilton name above the door.

 Although she’s no stranger to casino bans, the 2006 incident comes to mind as she was banned by her father himself.